cs4241-19a/a2-shortstack/README.md

 # Assignment app
-With the Assignments Application an easy way is provided how students keep track of all their assignemnts and due dates.
+With the Assignments Application an easy way is provided to how students keep track of all their assignemnts and due dates.
 ![Application screenshot](https://i.imgur.com/nwNvtYJ.png)
 - the application mostly pertains to students, although everyone else that needs to keep track of assignemnts could use it too
 - the application addresses the challenge that many students face of organizing all their tasks and assignments and a quick way of seeing what assignment only has critical time left (colored red) and which assignment can still be done later (colored green)
 - the key innovations are that assignments get color coded depending on when they are due.
 Currently every assignment that's due within 5 days is colored red, erverything else green.
 Moreover a feature that is currently not fully implemented is, that users can share their assignment list with others for group projects or something similar.
-Right now every user sees the same assignments and work with the same list.
+Right now every user sees the same assignments and works with the same list.
 - the result of the implementation can solve many of the problems that students are facing with organizing assignments
 - although the application does not cover sharing options or a user management yet